 Fasting, Low Carb

 You can deplete your glycogen stores at night depending on how many complex carbs you had that day.
 Reduced carbs and fasting can make one more prone to hypoglycemia at night, which is one thing that can wake you up.
 Symptoms can come on slowly.
-It may not happen the first time but might happen gradually over the course of years.
+It may not happen the first time but might happen gradually over the years.

 After glycogen is depleted.
 Hormones are used to make sugar from amino acids.
 It can take 72 hours to get into fat stores.
 When fat is being broken down the body is still in using mode (not rebuilding proteins).

-If the body goes into stored fat that means insulin has gone down and adrenaline, noradrenaline and cortisol have gone up.
+If the body goes into stored fat that means insulin has gone down and adrenaline, noradrenaline, and cortisol have gone up.
 The body is on the using side of physiology.
 Not a place to live.
 This is for emergencies.

 You don’t want to go into ketosis.
 It is all about breaking down.
 And breaking down can feel good (nicotine, caffeine).

-Low carb dieters are inducing diabetes.
+Low-carb dieters are inducing diabetes.
 They are lowering their insulin and raising their adrenaline, noradrenaline, and cortisol.
 That drives gluconeogenesis and they start to become hyperglycemic.
 Eating carbs reverses the process.